zlatkomarjanovic/zlatkomarjanovic/README.md

 ### Hi there !
 My name is Zlatko Marjanović 👋

-## I'm a Student, Volunteer, Scholar, and Developer !!
+## I'm a Student, Volunteer, Scholar, and a Developer !!

 - 💻 2nd Year IT Student at : [International Business Information Academy Tuzla][school]
 - 🇧🇦 Scholar & Volunteer at : [BH Futures Foundation][bhff]